Vision / Mission

 Consultancy and Fixing Services

-Kalimantan Tour Destinations (KTD) partners Lorna Dowson-Collins and Gaye Thavisin have between them over 14 years experience in Central Kalimantan,
+Kalimantan Tour Destinations (KTD) partners Lorna Dowson-Collins and Gaye Thavisin have between them over 24 years experience in Central Kalimantan.

-We are able to assist as consultants to NGO’s, government or socially minded businesses to set up community based ecotourism development.
+We are able to assist as consultants to NGO’s, government or socially minded businesses to set up community based tourism developments.

 We can help with photo acquisition, selection, layout and printing of brochures, posters, post cards, signs.